maddydevgits/WiFi-Imaging-System/README.md

 6. Migrate onto the Ganache ✔️
 7. Create Register HTML Page ✔️
 8. Create a Route for Register ✔️
-9. Collect Data from Form ✖️
+9. Collect Data from Form ✔️
+10. Store it in Block ✖️